top of page

 Doctoral Researcher

-Mr. Ashutosh Dwivedi (PhD. scholar) completed Bachelor’s degree with Hons. in Civil Engineering from RGPV, Bhopal and Master's degree with Hons. in Construction Technology and Management from NITTTR, Bhopal.
-Currently, he is looking into the prospects of carbon dioxide utilization to valorize industrial wastes and alteration to micro-structural and bulk properties of cementitious materials due to interactions with CO2.
+Mr. Ashutosh Dwivedi completed Bachelor’s degree in Civil Engineering from RGPV, Bhopal and Master's degree in Construction Technology and Management from NITTTR, Bhopal.
+At IISc, he is working on carbon dioxide utilization to enhance engineering properties of conventional and 3D-printed materials.

 myphoto_550kb (1)[2].png